serokell/tezos-packaging/docs/support-policy.md

 * macOS 11 (Big Sur)
 * macOS 12 (Monterey)

-Unfortunately, an ability to provide pre-compiled brew bottles for formulae has a hard dependency on the available build infrastructure.
+Unfortunately, the ability to provide pre-compiled brew bottles for formulae has a hard dependency on the available build infrastructure.
 At the moment, the only macOS versions for which we provide brew bottles are:
 * macOS 11 (Big Sur) both `x86_64` and `arm64`